A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 A balanced diet is fundamental to Goldendoodles' health and longevity.
 They thrive on high-quality, high-protein diets, preferably dry kibble, which supports their immune system, promotes healthy digestion, and maintains optimal body weight.
 Incorporating healthy fats into their diet is also essential for maximizing their lifespan.

 Avoiding foods with artificial flavors, preservatives, and fillers like soy and corn is crucial, as they can be detrimental to their health.
-When transitioning from puppy to adult food, a gradual change over several days is recommended to avoid digestive issues.
+When transitioning from puppy to high quality dog food meant for adults, a gradual change over several days is recommended to avoid digestive issues.
 Proper nutrition supports Goldendoodles' overall health and vitality.

 Table scraps can lead to health issues like obesity and digestive problems in Goldendoodles.
 Table scraps often contain ingredients that are not suitable for dogs and can contribute to weight gain and other health issues.
 To maintain a balanced diet, avoid giving Goldendoodles table scraps.